Is There a Time Limit to Probate a Will?

 What if You Don’t Probate a Will in Time?

-When someone dies with a Will, with few exceptions, the Will must be probated in order for their property/estate to be transferred to their loved ones in the way that is directed by the deceased in their Last Will and Testament.
+When someone dies with a Will, with few exceptions, the Will must be probated for their property/estate to be transferred to their loved ones in the way directed by the deceased in their last will.

-Probating a Will means that you are asking the court to admit the Will so that it can be followed and the property in the estate can be transferred to those named as beneficiaries.
+Probating a Will means asking the court to admit the Will so that it can be followed and the property in the estate can be transferred to those named as beneficiaries.
 Probating a Will is usually easy and straightforward.

 How Long Do You Have to Probate a Will in Texas?

-In Texas, there is a four-year time period for the probating of a Will or for using the Will as a Muniment of Title for transferring property without a formal Probate proceeding.
+In Texas, the executor of an estate has four years from the date of the testator's death to file for probate or to use the Will as a Muniment of Title for transferring property without a formal Probate proceeding.

 What Happens if a Will Is Not Probated in Time?
 Is All Lost?

-If the four-year time period has run out and an exception to the time period is not available, then the family still has options for transferring the property.
+If the four-year period has run out and an exception is unavailable, the family still has options for transferring the property.

-When someone dies in Texas without a valid Will, the state of Texas has written a Will for them, so to speak.
+When someone dies in Texas without a valid Will, the state of Texas has written a Will for them.
 It is called intestate succession.
-This process is contained in the Texas Estates Code and lays out the path that the property title or ownership will follow upon the death of an individual that dies without a valid Will.
+This process is contained in the Texas Estates Code and lays out the path that the property title or ownership will follow upon the death of an individual without a valid Will.

-The actual process can include the probate of the estate of the deceased under court supervision, also known as a dependent administration.
-A dependent administration can be converted to an independent administration with the agreement of all the heirs, or, depending on the type of property, an heirship proceeding may be determined to be appropriate.
+The actual process can include the probate of the deceased's estate under court supervision, also known as a dependent administration.
+A dependent administration can be converted to an independent administration with the agreement of all the heirs, or, depending on the type of property, an heirship proceeding may be appropriate.

-Fortunately or unfortunately, with the increasing number of multiple marriages and children from more than one marriage, all of the children of a deceased person have an interest in the property that the deceased person owned at time of death, if a person dies without a valid Will in Texas.
+Fortunately or unfortunately, with the increasing number of multiple marriages and children from more than one marriage, all of the children of a deceased person have an interest in the property that the deceased person owned at the time of death.
+If a person dies without a valid Will in Texas.

-Perhaps you will find yourself in a similar situation–with a Will or piece of property, real or personal, that is owned by a person that has been dead for more than four years, and you are asking “What Do I Do”?
-David S. Bouschor, II can help with this.
-Contact David online or call today at (940) 202-8323.
+Perhaps you will find yourself in a similar situation–with a Will or piece of property, real or personal, owned by a person who has been dead for more than four years, and you are asking, “What Do I Do”?
+David S. Bouschor II can help with this.
+Call David online or today at (940) 202-8323.

 Want to read more?